A Simple 2-Week Recovery Plan Following XC

 What's often less appreciated by athletes, coaches, and parents is the need for a mental break from running.
 The cross country season builds and builds, with meets gaining importance as the season goes on.
 When the season is over, athletes need a pause from the mental demands of both training and racing.

 Simply put, athletes shouldn’t start winter training until they’re a bit bored.
-Said another way, they need to be “chomping at the bit” to train before they begin again.
+Said another way, they must be “chomping at the bit” to train before they begin again.

 Here are my suggestions for how much time off kids should take after cross country before they resume training.

-To be clear: if your child has an excellent coach, they simply need to follow their plan.
+To be clear: If the athlete has an excellent coach, they simply need to follow their plan.

 How much time should kids take off?